hyprwm/hyprland-wiki/content/hypr-ecosystem/user/hyprlock.md

 > When `outline_thickness` is set to `0`, the color of the inner box will be changed instead of the outer.
 >
 > Behavior of `swap_font_color` is as follows:
-> - `outline_thickness` is `0`: if set, font color will be swapped with inner one on color change events (e.g. Caps Lock on or password check).
+> - `outline_thickness` is `0`: if set, font color will be swapped with inner one on color change events (e.g., Caps Lock on or password check).
 > - `outline_thickness` is not `0`: if set, font and inner colors will be swapped on password check and authentication failure.
 > - `swap_font_color` will narrow the accent colors from a gradient to a single color by using the first specified color.